prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_03.en.md

 Tom was in ecstasies.In such ecstasies that he even controlled his tongue and was silent.
 He said to himself that he would not speak a word, even when his aunt came in, but would sit perfectly still till she asked who did the mischief.
  And then he would tell, and there would be nothing so good in the world as to see that pet model "catch it."
+ % It couldn't be better!
 He was so brimful of exultation that he could hardly hold himself when the old lady came back and stood above the wreck discharging lightnings of wrath from over her spectacles.
-He said to himself, "Now it's coming!"
+He said to himself,
+"Now it's coming!"
  And the next instant he was sprawling on the floor!
 The potent palm was uplifted to strike again when Tom cried out:

 "Hold on, now, what 'er you belting ME for?—Sid broke it!"

-Aunt Polly paused, perplexed, and Tom looked for healing pity.
+Aunt Polly paused, perplexed,
+ Аnd Tom looked for healing pity.
 But when she got her tongue again, she only said:

 "Umf!
 Well, you didn't get a lick amiss, I reckon.
 You been into some other audacious mischief when I wasn't around, like enough."

-Then her conscience reproached her, and she yearned to say something kind and loving; but she judged that this would be construed into a confession that she had been in the wrong, and discipline forbade that.
+Then her conscience reproached her, and she yearned to say something kind and loving.
+But she judged that this would be construed into a confession that she had been in the wrong, and discipline forbade that.
 So she kept silence, and went about her affairs with a troubled heart.
 Tom sulked in a corner and exalted his woes.
-He knew that in her heart his aunt was on her knees to him, and he was morosely gratified by the consciousness of it.
+He knew that in her heart his aunt was on her knees to him.
+And he was morosely gratified by the consciousness of it.
 He would hang out no signals, he would take notice of none.
 He knew that a yearning glance fell upon him, now and then, through a film of tears, but he refused recognition of it.
 He pictured himself lying sick unto death and his aunt bending over him beseeching one little forgiving word, but he would turn his face to the wall, and die with that word unsaid.